jheddings/schmowser/README.md

 - Look into releasing the app as an installable package bundle.
 - Find more ways to to test the app.
 - Improve performance when opening links.
-- Prevent the app from bouncing in the dock when clicking links.